 + SWRK-315.
-Social Work Practice with Organizations and Communities 3 Credits This course applies social work practice knowledge, values, ethics, and skills to working with organizations and communities.
-Emphasis is placed on how diversity can influence work with these systems and on practice communities.
+Social Work Practice with Organizations and Communities 3 Credits

+This course applies social work practice knowledge, values, ethics, and skills to working with organizations and communities.
 Emphasis is placed on how diversity can influence work with these systems and on practice approaches and skills used to enhance people's well-being and ameliorate environmental conditions that adversely affect such systems.
 Prerequisite: SWRK 200 (ATTR:ARTS)

 + SWRK-320.
-Social Work Practice with Individuals and Families 3 credits data collection, assessment, intervention, evaluation, and termination.
+Social Work Practice with Individuals and Families 3 credits

+This course provides an overview of the knowledge, skills, values and ethics of generalist social work practice with individuals and families.
+Course content focuses on the stages of problem solving including engagement, data collection, assessment, intervention, evaluation, and termination.
 Emphasis is placed on how problem solving is applied when working with people from diverse backgrounds.
 The roles, values and ethics of social work are discussed in relation to practice situations involved in working with micro and mezzo systems.
 Prerequisite: SWRK-301.